almazarrafael/almazarrafael.github.io/_posts/2020-05-20-8-Bit-Binary-to-Decimal-Converter-and-8-Bit-Full-Adder-Simulator.md

 <h1> <center> <font color="#DB324D"> notes </font> </center> </h1>

 I've been learning basic digital design for a while now.
 The main purpose of me designing and making these programs was to further solidify what I've learned and to help me debug the 8-bit breadboard computer I plan to build later on.
-I'm pretty happy with the process of making these because I've learned enough PyQt5 and Python that I didn't need to look up a tutorial and how to do some things because I already had the experience and my old projects to reference.
+I'm pretty happy with the process of making these because I've learned enough PyQt5 and Python that I didn't need to look up a tutorial on how to do some things because I already had the experience and my old projects to reference.

 <h1> <center> <font color="#DB324D"> images </font> </center> </h1>
 [Full Adder Simulator Video on my GitHub](https://github.com/almazarrafael/8-Bit-Digital-Logic-Debuggers/blob/master/8-Bit%20Full%20Adder%20Simulator/8-Bit%20Full%20Adder%20Simulator%20Demo.mp4)